FourierFlows/GeophysicalFlows.jl/paper/paper.md

 # Acknowledgements

-We acknowledge discussions with Keaton Burns, Cesar Rocha, and William Young.
+We acknowledge discussions with Keaton Burns, Valentin Churavy, Cesar Rocha, and William Young.
 We would also like to take a moment to remember Sean R. Haney (February 1987-January 2021) who left us a bit too early.

 # References